freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1060.1

 Run the script and go to the rent menu to see if you are sent back to the main menu when there's no bikes available.
+Stop the script when you are done with `control+c` or using the `Exit` option.

 #### HINTS